 Follow these four steps to register and receive your certificate of completion.

-Step 1: Register as a volunteer note-taker on the Note-taker portal.
+- Register as a volunteer note-taker on the Note-taking Portal.

-Step 2: Attend your class regularily and take effective notes.
+- Attend your class regularly and take effective notes.
 Note: If you drop the class, please inform us immediately.

-Step 3: After each class, upload your notes to the Note-taker portal.
+- After each class, upload your notes to the Note-taking Portal.

 As a volunteer note-taker, you should:

-- Upload your notes within 24-48 hours after each class to Accessibility Services note-taking portal.
-If you are not able to upload your notes in this timeframe, please email firstname.lastname@example.org.
+- Upload your notes within 24-48 hours after each class to the Accessibility Services Note-taking Portal.
+If you are not able to upload your notes in this timeframe, email firstname.lastname@example.org.

-- If you are experiencing technical issues logging into our system, please email email@example.com.
+- If you are experiencing technical issues logging into our system, email email@example.com.

 - If you are no longer able to take notes or provide for a course, contact firstname.lastname@example.org.
 It is your responsibility to let us know so we can find a replacement as soon as possible.